compbiomedeu/compbiomedeu.github.io/applications/Palabos/Palabos.md

 ---

 1 - Compilation of the 'cavity2d' example
-The no need to recompile the whole lib)
+There is no need to recompile the whole lib

 1.1 - With foss toolchain
 ```bash